Our Services

 Helpful Resources

-ADHD focus fluctuates in predictable cycles throughout the day as circadian rhythms, hormone surges and disrupted sleep stages shape your energy levels, leading to morning alertness, a post-lunch slump and evening hyperfocus that can disrupt night sleep.
+ADHD focus follows predictable daily cycles driven by circadian rhythms, hormone fluctuations, and sleep stages.
+Most people with ADHD experience peak morning alertness, a noticeable post-lunch slump, and evening hyperfocus that can interfere with sleep.

 Your body runs on a roughly 24-hour schedule known as the circadian rhythm.
 It's regulated by light exposure, hormones like melatonin, and neurotransmitters that affect alertness.
 Within each night's sleep, you cycle through stages: